reverbrobotics/rero_docs/docs/installing-rero-core.md

 1. **Using prebuilt distributables** (Ubuntu & Raspbian).
 2. **Flashing the prebuilt Raspberry Pi image**.

 This step can also be skipped if using the Reverb Robotics single board computer which already has Rero Core preinstalled, and a system service that automatically starts Rero Core on boot up.
-To reconfigure Rero Core, see **[Configuration](./configuration)**.
+For info on setting up the board, see **[Setting up the Rero Board](./setting-up-rero-board)**.

 ## Using prebuilt distributables